ml4drug-book/ml4drug-book.github.io/index.md

 ## Suggestion

 Any feedbacks, suggestions and comments for improve our paper are warmly welcome!
-Please feel free to reach out to us!
+Please feel free to reach out to us at futianfan@gmail.com, or danicaxiao@gmail.com or jimeng.sun@gmail.com, or fill the [google form](https://forms.gle/tDGkWFrASThTSa86A).